zequipe/test_matlab/README.md

 the `timestwo.mexa64` in `build`; on Linux, however, MATLAB does something wrong and corrupted the memory, leading to the crash.

-In this case, MATLAB has done a good job on Windows.
-Meanwhile the macOS version handles everythig nicely without any error, which seems more desirable.
+In this case, MATLAB does a good job on Windows.
+Meanwhile, the macOS version handles everything nicely without any error, which seems more desirable.